Bibb school board candidates tout community ties, classroom priorities

 Amy Morton.
 Photo Courtesy Lisa Crosby.

-The Mercer graduate said public education is “critical infrastructure,” no less important than roads or bridges for community success.
+The Mercer University graduate said public education is “critical infrastructure” and is no less important than roads or bridges for community success.

-Morton works with public school students as a family therapist and has served on the district’s ESPLOST advisory committee for several years.
+In her therapist work, Morton said she works with public school students.
+She has also served on the district’s ESPLOST campaign committee.

 “Education has been at the heart of everything I’ve ever done,” she said.